futuredapp/Engineering-Handbook/docs/teams/ios/ios_builds.md

     - Keywords (limit 100 chars)
         - include one or more keywords that describe your app
         - keywords make App Store search results more accurate
-        - separate keywords with an English comma
+        - separate keywords with an English comma without spaces
     - Support URL
     - Marketing URL (optional)
     - Copyright